geebees-dlac/Celestial-Speedrun/README.md

 *   [List any known bugs or quirks]
 *   **Future Plans:**
     *   [e.g., More levels, New game modes, Character customization]

 ---

-## Contributing (Optional)

-[If your project is open source and you welcome contributions, detail how others can contribute here.
-E.g., "We welcome contributions!
-Please see our CONTRIBUTING.md file for guidelines."]

----

-## License (Optional)

-[Specify the license under which your game is released.
-E.g., "This game is released under the MIT License.
-See LICENSE.md for more details."]

----